Approx. Time Difference

 A visa is a stamp placed in the passport by the authorities of a country.
 The visa grants you permission to reside and study in that country.

-Students who are US Citizens and enrolled in the quarter program do NOT need a visa.
+Students enrolled in the quarter program do NOT need a visa.

 If you are not a U.S. citizen, you are required to have a valid passport and a residence permit plus proof of permission to reenter the U.S. You will also need to provide proof of having a return flight to the U.S.